Meet the team

-Having worked for Gloucestershire Fire and Rescue Service for over 25 years, I firmly believe in the ethos of prevention rather than cure so having made the move to the Road Safety Partnership in 2014, I am proud to work with a group of people who have same belief.
+Having worked for Gloucestershire Fire and Rescue Service for over 25 years, I firmly believe in the ethos of prevention rather than cure so having made the move to the Road Safety Team in 2014, I am proud to work with a group of people who have same belief.
 We are focussing our efforts on encouraging a change of attitude and behaviour of those who use our roads.
 Rather than automatically looking to making the roads safer (particularly difficult in the current financial climate), let’s encourage people to use them more safely.
 My role involves developing strategies and plans to deliver a road safety service which does exactly that, underpinned by good data and evaluation to ensure improved outcomes for the people of Gloucestershire.

 Garry – Delivery Manager

 Hello.
 I have had the pleasure of working in road safety all of my working life, and it’s a thoroughly enjoyable and rewarding job.
-My role is to look after the delivery of road safety for the Partnership, which includes helping communities to help themselves, working closely with our partners and also delivering a wide-range of driver training and assessment schemes for young drivers all the way to those who are driving later in life.
+My role is to look after the delivery of road safety for the Team, which includes helping communities to help themselves, working closely with our partners and also delivering a wide-range of driver training and assessment schemes for young drivers all the way to those who are driving later in life.
 Many of our training services are delivered by a member of our driver training team, and this team is made up of enthusiastic and experienced Approved Driving Instructors.
 Never two days the same, and never a dull day!

 Andrew – Intelligence Manager

 With an early career in civil engineering I moved to Road Safety some 20 years ago as part of the delivery of the Gloucester Safer City initiative.
-I look after a team who make full use of available evidence to use data to direct and influence the various interventions carried out within the Partnership. ‘we cannot change the past, but we can use the evidence from the past to help influence the future’.
+I look after a team who make full use of available evidence to use data to direct and influence the various interventions carried out within the team. ‘we cannot change the past, but we can use the evidence from the past to help influence the future’.